“Critical thinking breaks down barriers and liberates the individual from conventional thinking.”

-Cairo has made numerous television appearances as a panelist or political affairs expert, including the following:
+Cairo has been a guest on numerous radio and television programs as a panelist or political affairs expert, including the following:

 - "Kentucky Tonight," Kentucky Educational Television (KET), Topic: Foreign Policy, May 27, 2013

-- "Global Connections," Global Connections Television, Topic: The Middle East, 2013
+- "Global Connections," Global Connections Television on United Nations Web TV, Topic: The Middle East, Jan.
+28, 2013

 - "Kentucky Tonight," KET, Topic: Foreign Policy and National Security, July 23, 2012